Chair - Dr. Pavan Balaji

 All accepted research papers will be published in the Springer’s Lecture Notes in Computer Science (LNCS) series.
 For the camera-ready version, authors are automatically granted one extra page to incorporate reviewer comments.
 The publication is free of charge.
 The papers can be downloaded from Springer’s website for a limited time after ISC 2017.
 The proceedings are indexed in the ISI Web of Science, EI Engineering Index, ACM Digital Library, dblp, Google Scholar, IO-Port, MathSciNet, Scopus, and Zentralblatt MATH.

 The ISC organizers will make the proceedings available online, with presentation slides provided as PDF files, a week after the event.
 ISC 2017 attendees will receive an e-mail with the access link.
-Paper authors are kindly requested to provide a PDF version of their presentation slides to Ms. Heike Walther at email@example.com by Friday, June 23, 2017 at the latest.
+Paper authors are kindly requested to provide a PDF version of their presentation slides to Ms. Tanja Weber at firstname.lastname@example.org by Friday, June 23, 2017 at the latest.

 The Research Papers Committee sets up the research paper sessions, based on a call-for-papers procedure.